 Like chocolate eggs, when the Easter egg hunt is over you can eat the hard-boiled eggs.
 They make a great snack on their own or you can use them to make dishes like egg salad for sandwiches, deviled eggs, pickled eggs, chop them up to top leafy salads with, and more.

 Does it get any more budget-friendly than turning your Easter egg hunt supplies into dinner for the family?

 Once you have the eggs squared away, the next thing to think about are the Easter egg hunt clues.
 I know not all Easter egg hunts use clues to help the kids find all the eggs, and may be more of a free-for-all, which is totally fine.
 However, my kids love following clues that lead them from one point to the next.
-Ultimately, the goal is to create an epic Easter egg hunt on a budget, right?
-Adding this free element of anticipation of what’s at the next clue makes the hunt pretty epic.
+Ultimately, the goal is to create an epic Easter egg hunt and adding the element of anticipation definitely adds some adrenaline.

 Whether you create your own Easter egg hunt clues or use the printable ones below, there are some things to keep in mind.
 The more personal and cryptic you are, the better the hunt will be.
 And this is where you will need to consider some of the following aspects.